fdFloresMarquez/crashforces-exam/README.md

     * Who was involved
 * I discarded Report pages 4,5 because it showed the same information.
 * Some information in the json was not used, like impactList for example.
+* Added dark-mode support just as an example, although  the logo would need to be transparent

 ## Getting Started